Bellefontaine Cemetery: 19th century

 On March 7, 1849, banker William McPherson and lawyer John Fletcher Darby assembled a group of some of St. Louis's most prominent citizens to found the Rural Cemetery Association of St. Louis.
 This association sought to respond to the needs of the rapidly growing city by establishing a new cemetery several miles outside city limits.
 St. Louis was experiencing huge population growth during this time and city leaders thought that the existing graveyards, which were mostly concentrated along Jefferson Avenue near the city center, were an impediment to urban development.
 Many were also convinced that city cemeteries represented a public health hazard, as with miasma theory.
 These problems were compounded during mid-1849, when a cholera pandemic killed more than 4,000 people in the city.
 With existing cemeteries running out of space, and with many residents fearing that fumes from nearby cemeteries could cause them to fall ill, the drive to create a new cemetery gained pace.

 In 1849, the Rural Cemetery Association purchased the former Hempstead family farm five miles northwest of the city, with the intent to turn it into a large rural cemetery, modeled after Père Lachaise Cemetery in Paris and Mount Auburn Cemetery in Massachusetts.
 The association initially called it Rural Cemetery, but because the 138 acre Hempstead farm was along the road to Fort Belle Fontaine, ultimately named it after the fort.

 Within a few months, the Association had hired landscape architect Almerin Hotchkiss, who helped design Green-Wood Cemetery in Brooklyn, to begin drafting and implementing a master plan for Bellefontaine.
 Hotchkiss became superintendent of the cemetery for the next 46 years, designed most of Bellefontaine's roadways and landscaping, and oversaw maintenance of the grounds.

 The first burial at Bellefontaine Cemetery was on April 27, 1850, and the official dedication was several weeks later.
 Older graves within St. Louis were reinterred to Bellefontaine, including some from the cemetery by the Old Cathedral near the Mississippi River.
 Bellefontaine had graves of several victims of the 1855 Gasconade Bridge train disaster, the worst railroad disaster in Missouri history.
 Several brewing families are interred, including the Anheusers, Buschs, Lemps, and Griesediecks.

 The cemetery steadily acquired more land for growth and, by 1865, had reached its permanent size of 314 acres.

 20th century

-In 1909, the St. Louis architectural firm Eames and Young was commissioned to design a new chapel.
+In 1909, the St. Louis architectural firm Eames & Young was commissioned to design a new chapel.